Goodly58/digitalgarden-da390/src/site/notes/5 - Computer Networks/HW3.md

     <span class="gray-text"></span>
 - <span class="gray-text">In an IPv4 datagram with a 36-byte header, the HEX representation of the first 8 bits in the header is __.</span>

-- The __ header field in an IPv4 datagram is used to prevent lost packets from staying inside the network indefinitely.
-Your answer must be an acronym
+<span class="neon-highlight">- The __ header field in an IPv4 datagram is used to prevent lost packets from staying inside the network indefinitely.
+Your answer must be an acronym</span>

 > [!success]- Solution
 > TTL

-- The \_\_ field in the header of an IPv4 datagram can be used to provide different classes of service inside the network.
+<span class="neon-highlight">- The \_\_ field in the header of an IPv4 datagram can be used to provide different classes of service inside the network.</span>

 > [!success]- Solution
 > TOS